 Balance Sheet: Account Balances

 In this example, the transaction would result in a Shareholder Loan asset account as the corporation expects this money to be reimbursed.
-To make it clear, the Shareholder Loan is receivable and not payable, we put Receivable in the title of the asset account.
+To make it clear, the loan becomes a receivable and not payable, so we put Receivable in the title of the asset account.

 When the shareholder reimburses the corporation for this amount, the journal entry and the resulting change in the Balance sheet will show the following: